marcoheine-com/marcoheine.com/src/today-I-learned/http-desync.md

 ---

 A collegue of mine teached us about her insights from a web security conference.
 A major part was, how much bad stuff HTTP desync attacks can do.

-You can learn mrore about it here: [https://portswigger.net/research/http-desync-attacks-request-smuggling-reborn](https://portswigger.net/research/http-desync-attacks-request-smuggling-reborn)
+You can learn more about it here: [https://portswigger.net/research/http-desync-attacks-request-smuggling-reborn](https://portswigger.net/research/http-desync-attacks-request-smuggling-reborn)